Frequently Asked Questions: Basic Usage

 How can I upload my website?

 In order to upload files to your webspace, the recommended way is to use SCP or SFTP.
-If you are using Windows then WinSCP is a good application to try first:
+There are a number of SFTP clients available on OS X, including Cyberduck.
+If you are using Windows, then WinSCP is a good application to try first.

 When you connect to the server, you should use files.srcf.net as the server name (sometimes referred to as the hostname) and give the username and password that were sent to you when your SRCF account was created.
 When you first log in, you should see the contents of your home directory on our server.
 Inside your home directory you will find a public_html directory — this is where you can put your personal website.